 Become an Enterprise Adviser

-Enterprise Advisers are being matched with local schools and colleges, and are becoming part of a high profile nationwide network of exceptional business volunteers.
+Enterprise Advisers are matched with a local school or college.
+They are part of a high profile nationwide network of exceptional business volunteers.

 With the support of an Enterprise Coordinator, you will:

-- help a school develop an enterprise and employer engagement strategy that includes activities and information that promotes career paths and employability skills
+- Help a school develop an enterprise and employer engagement strategy.
+This includes activities and information that promotes careers pathways and employability skills.

-- work with the school or college to identify their priority areas for support
+- Work with a school or college to identify their priority areas for support.

-- help schools to engage with businesses (of all sizes, and the self-employed) from the wider community via your own networks
+- Help schools to engage with businesses from the wider community via your networks.
+These can be businesses of all sizes, and the self-employed.

-- use resources and templates provided by the Enterprise Coordinator.
+- Use resources and templates provided by your Enterprise Coordinator.

 What you will bring to the role

-- Willingness to share experiences and knowledge of the world of business, providing a realistic and authentic approach to schools and young people on employability.
+- Willingness to share experiences and knowledge or the world of work.
+Provide a realistic and authentic approach about employability to young people and schools.

 - Knowledge of your sector and where it sits within the local and wider business community.

-- Ability to shape, develop or add value to a school’s enterprise and employer engagement strategy.
+- Ability to shape, develop and add value to a school's employer engagement strategy.

-- You, or a member of your staff, will volunteer time (up to 1 day per month).
-Your time can include email contact, phone calls, Skype calls, 1–2–1 meetings, careers fair or parents evening attendance, assembly presentations.
+- Volunteer yours, or a member of your staff' time (up to 1 day per month).
+This can include emails, phone calls, meetings, assembly talks and attending school events.

-- Ability to engage in the Enterprise Adviser induction programmes, join the Enterprise Adviser network group and attend network meetings where possible.
+- Attend Enterprise Adviser network group meetings and other network meetings where possible.

 - Willingness to contribute to press releases and promotional activities, including ministerial visits.

-As the role may involve contact with students, it is a requirement that all Enterprise Advisers complete a Disclosure and Barring Service (DBS) check.
+Enterprise Advisers are required to complete a Disclosure and Barring Service (DBS) check.
+This is because the role may involve contacts with students.
 There will not be any costs to you for this.
-Your Enterprise Coordinator will complete the paperwork with you.
+Your Enterprise Coordinator will complete the relevant paperwork for you.